-- Let former President George Bush’s tax cuts expire for families making more than $250,000.
+- Let former President Trump’s tax cuts expire.
 This would mean reinstating the top two Clinton-era tax rates of 36 percent and 39.6 percent in 2011, up from the 33 percent and 35 percent the richest Americans now pay.

 - Raise taxes on capital gains and dividends to 20 percent for top earners, up from the 15 percent set by former the President.